-Janet Currier’s work hovers on the intersection between abstraction and representation, narrative and non-narrative, thought and feeling.
-Her practice spans painting, sculpture and installation.
-These are all intricately connected.
+Artist Janet Currier’s work hovers on the intersection between abstraction and representation, narrative and non-narrative, thought and feeling.
+Mostly, her practice spans painting, sculpture and installation, these are all intricately connected.

-She uses found or imagined pattern to explore everyday experiences and emotions.
-The pattern from an old sheet becomes a stand in for the mundane diurnal routine that stops things spinning out of control.
+To begin with, she uses found or imagined pattern to explore everyday experiences and emotions.
+Eventually, the pattern from an old sheet becomes a stand in for the mundane diurnal routine that stops things spinning out of control.
 The minute weave of the hospital cubical curtain equally is a metaphor for the harshness of medical treatment.
 Similarly, pattern is painstakingly reiterated as a way of honouring the skill and intimate labour of looking after others.

 The repeated mark making also relates to deeper processes.
 In the same way, like stitching, sometimes it’s a mesmerising gesture that enables feelings to float up the surface.
 At other times, a self-soothing performative action that anchors the subject in times of trauma.
 However, the body is never far away: represented by abject leaking drips, or stains, or expanses of raw sore skin.
 Equally, the artist is deeply engaged with the theme of the maternal subject across her practice and research.